diesel-rs/diesel/guide_drafts/backend_installation.md

 Diesel supports SQLite, PostgreSQL, and MySQL as database backends.
 By default, `diesel_cli`
 requires the client library of all three backends to be installed.
-If one is missing, then `cargo install diesel_cli` you will throw an error like:
+If one is missing, then `cargo install diesel_cli` will throw an error like:

 ```
 note: ld: library not found for -lmysqlclient